-3. Monitoring of investee companies' operations
+3. Monitoring of target companies' operations

-As a part of its investment strategy, MAM monitors the operations of investee companies in various ways, for instance, by actively following their stock exchange releases.
+MAM monitors the operations of target companies in various ways, for instance, by actively following their stock exchange releases.
 Investee companies must be open and transparent in their operations, in addition to which they must provide information, e.g. on their financial performance, strategy, risk assessment and capital structure.
-In addition to financial reporting, MAM appreciates that investee companies report on their corporate governance and responsibility principles, as well as on how they are applied and any related goals.
+In addition to financial reporting, MAM appreciates that target companies report on their corporate governance and responsibility principles, as well as on how they are applied and any related goals.

 Besides monitoring companies' statutory reporting, MAM may participate in the companies' investor events and general meetings, especially with respect to companies in which MAM represents a major shareholder.
 MAM may also meet with the management of the companies.
-The purpose of the meetings is to discuss matters that are important in terms of the investee company's success, for instance the company's goals, possible challenges or sustainability in business operations.
+The purpose of the meetings is to discuss matters that are important in terms of the target company's success, for instance the company's goals, possible challenges or sustainability in business operations.

-4. Exercising ownership rights in investee companies
+4. Exercising ownership rights in target companies